fluidd-core/fluidd/docs/features/gcode_viewer.md

 - Turn on `Label Objects` in your slicer.
 - Add an `[exclude_object]` section to your printer.cfg or fluidd.cfg file.
 - Add a a line `enable_object_processing: True` to your mooraker.conf `[file_manager]` section.
+  Alternatively you can configure [object preprocessing for your slicer](https://github.com/kageurufu/preprocess_cancellation).

 This feature only works on files that were uploaded _after_ these configuration changes as the file needs to be processed by mooraker with this option turned on.